zaphosting/docs/docs/source-metamod-plugins.md

 ---
 id: source-metamod-plugins
 title: Installing plugins
-description: Information on how to install plugins on your source game server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install plugins on your source game server from ZAP-Hosting
 sidebar_label: Plugins
 services:
   - gameserver